 Generally, the socioeconomic context of the region in consideration shares a number of similarities with the previously described Middle East Mediterranean area; therefore we will only be making explicit reference to those factors and situations that are specific to the region.
-If this group of countries has experienced a different history from those of the Middle East, especially regarding armed conflicts, it is no less true that the group brings together countries which are very different from each other.
-Libya stands out for its foreign policy and its lack of participation in regional or international networks on sustainable development.
+If this group of countries has experienced a different history than those of the Middle East, especially regarding armed conflicts, it is no less true that the group brings together countries which are very different from each other.
+Libya stands out for its isolation on all fronts, its lack of participation in regional networks or international treaties, as well as the absence of a developed and diverse civil society.
+In fact, we can say that Libya keeps away from the environmental and sustainable and human development policies that the countries around it (to a greater or lesser extent) have been adopting recently.